TheCodingGrew/Week-11-Lab-Manual/README.md

 4. Open your visual studio and go the project where you want to install the payment option.

-5. Install stripe NuGet package.
+5. Install Stripe.net NuGet package.

 6. Create 3 View(cshtml) pages for checkout, success and cancel.
 Then, Visit the link : https://stripe.com/docs/checkout/quickstart and copy the code for the corresponding files and paste it into your files.